Universal Time-Series Representation Learning: A Survey: Introduction

 Early attempts\,\cite{tsrl_non_dl_review} represent time series using piecewise linear methods\,(e.g., piecewise aggregate approximation), symbolic-based methods (e.g., symbolic aggregate approximation), feature-based methods\,(e.g., shapelets), or transformation-based methods\,(e.g., discrete wavelet transform).
-These traditional time-series representation methods are known to be time-consuming and less effective because of their dependence on domain knowledge and the poor generality of predefined priors.
+These traditional representation methods often require considerable engineering effort and domain expertise, and may not generalize well beyond the domains or priors they were designed for\,\cite{representation_learning_tpami}.
+Preprocessing of real-world time-series data is also characterized as time-consuming and complex, and handcrafted feature sets sometimes fail to transfer across tasks\,\cite{tsfresh, ts_classification_survey, TS_preprocess_survey}.
 Since the quality of representations significantly affects the downstream task performance, many studies propose to learn the meaningful time-series representations automatically\,\cite{beyond_review_2022}.
 The main goal of these studies is to obtain high-quality \emph{learned} representations of time series that capture valuable information within the data and unveil the underlying dynamics of the corresponding systems or phenomena.
-Among several approaches, neural networks or deep learning\,(DL) have demonstrated unprecedented performance in extracting hidden patterns and features from a wide range of data, including time series, without the requirement of manual feature engineering.
+Among several approaches, neural networks or deep learning\,(DL) have demonstrated remarkable performance in extracting hidden patterns and features from a wide range of data, including time series, without the requirement of manual feature engineering\,\cite{dtsm_survey, tsc_tser_survey, survey_dl_tsf_2025}.
 Note that representation learning can be categorized into task-specific\,\cite{cheng2023formertime} and \textbf{\emph{task-agnostic}}\,\cite{P88_yue2022ts2vec, P111_liu2023timesurl}, i.e., \textbf{\emph{universal}}, approaches.
 This survey focuses exclusively on \emph{universal} representation learning, which refers to methods that are designed for and evaluated on at least two downstream tasks.